Sumboard

 If you're building customer-facing analytics into your SaaS product, Recharts is a strong choice.

-The component-based architecture integrates seamlessly with React applications, which is what most modern embedded analytics platforms are built on.
+The component-based architecture integrates smoothly with React applications, which is what most modern embedded analytics platforms are built on.
 You can embed professional-looking charts without building a charting system from scratch.

 Common Pitfalls and How to Avoid Them